New versions of Frobenius and integral closure of ideals: Introduction

+Though it seems natural to include a Vraciu version of integral closure alongside the Hara-Yoshida version, we immediately show that the obvious definition coincides with the usual integral closure (see \Cref{prop: basic properties of integral closures}).
+The diagram below illustrates the relationships among these operations.

+In \cite{Sch}, K. Schwede provided a similar adjustment to the Frobenius closure to study $F$-purity of pairs $(R,\mfa^t)$.
+Our version is larger than his in general, due to a slightly larger exponent on the auxiliary ideal, and we provide examples to compare them in \Cref{subsubsection: sharp F-closure}.
+In contrast, we also show our definitions for adjusted tight and integral closure are insensitive to certain linear changes in the exponent on the auxiliary ideal (see \Cref{lem: multiplier closures can have linear shift in exponent}).

+Throughout this article, we show that the properties of these new adjusted closures are similar to both their unadjusted versions as well as the adjusted tight closures of Hara-Yoshida and Vraciu.
 One unfortunate aspect of the adjusted closure operations are that they are even more difficult to compute than their usual counterparts.
 However, in some cases, they are related to colon ideals of the usual closure operation.
 Intriguingly, we also relate the adjusted tight and integral closure to the rational powers $\mfa_{t}$ of an ideal (see \Cref{defn: rational powers}).